alvarobartt/vertex-ai-huggingface/README.md

 # Vertex AI 🤝🏻 HuggingFace

-🤗 Collection of examples on how to train, deploy and monitor HuggingFace models in Google Cloud Vertex AI
+Collection of examples on how to train, deploy and monitor 🤗 HuggingFace models in Google Cloud Vertex AI

-## Installation and setup
+## Installation

-_A Google Cloud account must exist in advance, and the user should have enough (lets say admin) permissions on Vertex AI, as well as permissions on Cloud Storage and Container Registry; as those are the main services that will be used.
-Additionally, all the APIs affecting those services and their interconnections should be enabled.
-Anyway, the permission level is mentioned within each notebook separately when needed._

 * `gcloud` CLI needs to be installed and logged in the project that will be used.
 See the installation notes at https://cloud.google.com/sdk/docs/install

 * `docker` needs to be installed locally, and up and running, since it will be used to build the CPR images before pushing those to the container registry.
 See the installation notes at https://docs.docker.com/engine/install/

-* `google-cloud-aiplatform` Python library is required to programatically build the CPR image and to define the custom prediction code via a custom `Predictor`.
+* `google-cloud-aiplatform` Python library is required to programatically build the CPR image, to define the custom prediction code via a custom `Predictor`, to run the online/batch predictions, etc.

     `pip install google-cloud-aiplatform --upgrade`